Geode-solutions/docs/guides/compile-opengeode.md

 OpenGeode is supported and continuously tested on several platforms:

-- Windows - Visual Studio 2019
+- Windows - Visual Studio 2022
 - Ubuntu 22.04
-- RHEL 7 / CentOS 7
+- RHEL 8 / Alma 8

 Pre-compiled binaries on these platforms are also provided.
 [This page](/guides/get-opengeode-code.md) describes where to download these binaries.